Alexander Henry Hoff

-Alexander Henry Hoff (December 18, 1822 – August 19, 1876) was an American physician and military surgeon during the American Civil War.
+Alexander Henry Hoff (December 18, 1822 – August 19, 1876) was an American medical doctors and military surgeon during the American Civil War.
 He planned the medical details of the first American purpose-built hospital ship and was the first army surgeon in Alaska.

 Early life and family

 Alexander Hoff was born in Philadelphia, Pennsylvania, on December 18, 1822; as son of Caroline Clay Hoff and Rev. Brogan Hoff.
 He received his medical degree in 1843 from the local Jefferson Medical College and, despite leaning towards a career as army physician, joined the Blockley Hospital.
 He moved to New York State as a private physician during the late 1840s or early 1850s.
 He also became an examining surgeon at the recruiting station at Albany and served as Surgeon-General of New York from 1852 to 1854.

 Hoff married Ann Eliza van Rensselaer, a daughter of John Sanders Van Rensselaer and member of a prominent political family, shortly after his move.
 Their son, John van Rensselaer Hoff, was born in 1848.
 John became a military surgeon, too.
 He founded the Army Hospital Corps in 1898, served as Deputy Surgeon General, returned for service during World War I and was posthumously awarded the Distinguished Service Cross for service at Wounded Knee.
 Two years after the birth of John, in 1850, their daughter Caroline Clay Hoff was born.
 In 1870 she married Lieutenant, later Colonel, Edward Hunter while both were in California.
 Henry and Ann had another daughter, Harriet L. Hoff, who died in 1915.